erwan973/ProjetC-/README.md

 # ProjetC++
-Pricing of european, american and asian option
+Pricing of european, american, asian option and variance swap